dmat1986/azure-provision-deploy-web-app/README.md

 Followed by:

-`az webapp up --resource-group PythonAzureExample-WebApp-rg --sku B1 -n azure-provision-deploy`
+`az webapp up --resource-group PythonAzureExample-WebApp-rg --sku B1 -n name_of_your_app`

 Requirements: